Category: Life

 • Slow Start

 2014 isn't treating me well so far — although New Year's Eve was lovely and filled with friends, food and laughter, I've been hit by a cold that keeps me up coughing all night.
-This was fine when I could lounge about and nap during the day, but it doesn't work so well when I
+This was fine when I could lounge about and nap during the day, but it doesn't work so well when I have to go to work.
+Definitely ordering soup for lunch.

 • 10,000 Steps

 I'm a New Yorker — I walk.
 A lot.
-I walk to and from the subway, up and down the stairs, I walk Moxie several times a day, I walk to do my errands — grocery shopping, dry cleaners, and I often walk to get to restaurants or bars, movie theatres, or anywhere else I
+I walk to and from the subway, up and down the stairs, I walk Moxie several times a day, I walk to do my errands — grocery shopping, dry cleaners, and I often walk to get to restaurants or bars, movie theatres, or anywhere else I have to be.
+I recently downloaded Noom Walk, a pedometer app for my phone.
+I had been exploring fitness monitors (think I've settled on the FitBit One), and figured this might be a good place to start experimenting with tracking daily activity outside of workouts.

 • Sandy-versary

 I've been spending time today reflecting about my experience during Superstorm Sandy, which took place a year ago today.
 I was lucky.
 For me, it was an inconvenience, but it was also an adventure.
-As someone who has lived in NYC through 9/11 and a blackout prior to Sandy, it was yet another illustration of
+As someone who has lived in NYC through 9/11 and a blackout prior to Sandy, it was yet another illustration of how the city comes together in a crisis and how people take care of each other.
+Although I lost power, I cooked, saw friends and neighbors, made it to work, and generally made the best of it.
+I was also able to help determine where my law firm devoted financial resources, as well as legal resources.
+I helped get attorneys trained so that they could help the law firm staff who were impacted most severely by the storm in addition to helping those outside of the firm.